pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 I didn't read the manual.
 I dived head first into using promises [without adequate understanding][problem-with-promises].
 No third degree burns, but couple of frustrated hours on the debugger.
 That's the genesis of this article.

->This article aims to help you understand Promises in a browser environment.
-You'll also be able to see where Promises fit in the big picture of **Asynchronous JavaScript.**
+>This article aims to help you understand Promises in the context of **Asynchronous JavaScript.** Pitfalls of async code and how promises help you with more control.

 Promises are not entirely new either.
 The browser support is [good too](https://caniuse.com/#search=promises) and you can find [polyfills](https://github.com/stefanpenner/es6-promise) if you had to support browsers that do not support Promises yet.